raybellis/draft-bellis-dnsop-edns-tags/draft-bellis-dnsop-edns-tags.md

 - client-controlled selection of a DNS-based security filter

 - marking a packet passing through a proxy with transport-related information

 Use cases for EDNS-Server-Tags are still to be determined.
 The option is specified here for symmetry and in anticipation of new use cases being discovered.
+The semantic definitions for EDNS-Client-Tag and EDNS-Server-Tag values MAY be different; they need not be symmetrical.

 ## Packet Validation Rules